Firearms Identification Card (F.I.D.) & License To Carry Firearms

 Helpful links are located at the bottom of the page

 Application to process License to Carry and FID’s will be by appointment only.
-Applications may be left at the front desk for the attention of Lt.
+Applications may be left at the front desk for the attention of Capt.
 Sean Joyce.

 The first step in applying for, or renewing a Firearms license is to submit an application to the police department.
 The application can be obtained at the Lakeville Police station or downloaded.
 Massachusetts Firearms Application